Executive Summary to the FY 2021 Financial Report of U.S. Government

 The Budget and the Financial Report present complementary perspectives on the government’s financial position and condition.

 - The Financial Report includes the government’s costs and revenues, assets and liabilities, and other important financial information.
 It compares the government’s revenues (amounts earned, but not necessarily collected), with costs (amounts incurred, but not necessarily collected), with costs (amounts incurred, but not necessarily paid) to derive net operating cost.

-The $696.9 billion difference between the budget deficit and net operating cost is primarily due to accrued costs (incurred but not necessarily paid) that are included in net operating cost, but not the budget deficit, primarily costs related to increases in estimated federal employee and veteran benefits liabilities.
-Other sources of differences include, but are not limited to increases in taxes receivable and the value of investments in GSE, as well as increases in advances associated with the government’s pandemic response and timing differences related to the recording of credit reform costs.
+The $319.3 billion difference between the budget deficit and net operating cost is primarily due to accrued costs (incurred but not necessarily paid) that are included in net operating cost, but not the budget deficit, primarily costs related to increases in estimated federal employee and veteran benefits liabilities.
+Other sources of differences include, but are not limited to increases in taxes receivable and the value of investments in GSE, as well as increases in advances largely associated with the government’s pandemic response and timing differences related to the recording of credit reform costs.

 Costs and Revenues

 The government’s “bottom line” net operating cost decreased $746.5 billion (19.4 percent) during FY 2021 to $3.1 trillion.
 It is calculated as follows:

-- Starting with total gross costs of $7.2 trillion, the government subtracts earned program revenues (e.g., Medicare premiums, national park entry fees, and postal service fees) and adjusts the balance for gains or losses from changes in actuarial assumptions used to estimate future federal employee and veteran benefits payments to derive its net cost before taxes and other revenues of $7.4 trillion (see Chart 3), an increase of $2.3 trillion (46.3 percent) from FY 2019.
-This net increase is the combined effect of many offsetting increases and decreases across the government.
-For example:
+- Starting with total gross costs of $7.3 trillion, the government subtracts earned program revenues (e.g., Medicare premiums, national park entry fees, and postal service fees) and adjusts the balance for gains or losses from changes in actuarial assumptions used to estimate future federal employee and veteran benefits payments to derive its net cost before taxes and other revenues of $7.4 trillion (see Chart 3), a slight decrease of $62.2 billion (0.8 percent) from FY 2020.
+This net decrease is the combined effect of many offsetting increases and decreases across the